 CHILDREN: ♦ – This coastline has very difficult terrain as the rocks are sharp and coarse.
 This location is for the fossil enthusiast and professional, and is not suitable for the beginner or families.

 ACCESS: ♦♦ – Although parking is easy and access to the shore is not that difficult, their is firstly a short walk along boggy salt marsh to get to the cliff and then once that is achieved the whole coastline is hard going.

-Corals are the most common type of fossil you will find along this coast, the most likely ones you will see are Zaphrentis sp. which are cone-like corals and are found in many of the rocks, often in excellent condition.
-Crinoids can often be found but these are in most cases worn with the inside structure only visible.
-Bryozoans and fossil Algae make beautiful patterns on some of the rocks and Brachiopods & Bivalves can also be found.
+Corals are the most common type of fossil you will find along this coast.
+The most likely ones you will see are Zaphrentis sp., which are cone-like corals and are found in many of the rocks, often in excellent condition.
+Crinoids can often be found, but these are, in most cases, worn with the inside structure only visible.
+Bryozoans and fossil algae make beautiful patterns on some of the rocks and brachiopods and bivalves can also be found.